List of Kung Fu Panda characters: Mantis

 Master Mantis (voiced by Seth Rogen in films and Chip 'n Dale: Rescue Rangers, and Max Koch in Legends of Awesomeness) is a male Chinese mantis and the smallest of the Five.
 He is, however, the strongest proportional to his size, and can move at superhuman speeds.
-When Po's girth was cited as a reason why he could not be a kung fu master, Mantis was the first to declare that size did little to define a warrior, and that it could be used to one's advantage.
-In the fourth film, he is mentioned to be in a relationship and has avoided being eaten by his partner as part of the courtship ritual.
+When Po's girth was cited as a reason why he could not be a kung fu master, Mantis was the first to decide that size did little to define a warrior.
+In the fourth film, he is mentioned to be in a relationship and has avoided his head being eaten by his partner as part of the courtship ritual.

 Crane

 Master Crane (voiced by David Cross in the films and Amir Talai in Legends of Awesomeness, silent cameo in end credits of Kung Fu Panda 4) is a male black-necked crane and the most patient of the Five.
 He serves as a scout and lookout in combat situations, as well as a means of transport for the other members of the Five.
 Should any of the Five fall from a great height, Crane will appear to break their fall.

 Before joining the Five, Crane was the janitor at the Lee Da Kung Fu Academy, where he was looked down upon due to his slender build.
 However, Mei Ling, the top student, saw the skills that Crane used when cleaning the academy, and convinced him to try out for the school.
 While his nerve got the better of him at first, Crane soon gained the confidence to pass the obstacle course and gain admission into the academy.
 Between the events of the third and fourth films, Crane was crowned the king of the crocodilians.